Political Science Courses

 This course examines several of the most significant attempts made by modern political thinkers to answer the question, “What is the modern state?”
 It addresses both the historical emergence of the modern state and the various ways that this emergence has been theorized.
 Special emphasis is placed on the differences and interconnections between historical, theoretical, and practical questions.Component(s):

-This seminar discusses the nature, dynamics and consequences of nationalism.
-The emphasis is placed on presenting and discussing various theoretical understandings of identity and nationalist mobilization.
+In this course, students discuss the nature, dynamics and consequences of nationalism.
+Emphasis is placed on presenting and discussing various theoretical understandings of identity and nationalist mobilization.
 It examines conceptual issues relating to the study of nationalism, namely the nature, origins and characterizations of nations and nationalism and the strategies for regulation of nationalist conflict.Component(s):

 SeminarNotes: